 How to Get Rid of Cotton Fever

-- Seeking Medical Help – This should be obvious!
+- Seeking Emergency Medical Help – This should be obvious!
 If you’re experiencing symptoms, go to the hospital.
-While it usually isn’t deadly, there’s no way to tell what the exact outcome will be.
-If cotton fever really is a mild form of sepsis, then medical attention is absolutely necessary.
+While it usually isn’t deadly, there’s no way to tell the exact outcome.
+If cotton fever is a mild form of sepsis, then medical attention is necessary.

-- Taking a Hot Shower – This is used by many heroin addicts to help ease withdrawal symptoms.
-The symptoms mimic opiate withdrawal so taking a hot shower may help mitigate some cotton fever symptoms.
+- Taking a Hot Shower – Many heroin addicts use this to help ease withdrawal symptoms.
+The symptoms mimic opiate withdrawal, so taking a hot shower may help mitigate some cotton fever symptoms.

 - Drinking a Lot of Water – Like taking a hot shower, this is more to help ease the symptoms.
 However, drinking a lot of water won’t do much to rid the body of any infection.

-- Letting it Run its Course – while I don’t endorse doing nothing, this is an option.
-Many addicts view cotton fever as an unfortunate side effect of active addiction and won’t attempt any sort of treatment unless they have to.
+- Letting it Run its Course – while I don’t endorse doing anything, this is an option.
+Many addicts view cotton fever as an unfortunate side effect of active addiction and won’t attempt any treatment unless they have to.